top of page

 Inlay Options: Fine Silver Leaf, 22ct Gold Leaf, 22ct Rose Gold Leaf & Copper Leaf.

-Tube insert through side of wood will be either sterling silver, brass or copper, depending on which inlay you have chosen.
+Tube insert through side of wood will be sterling silver, brass, copper or stainless steel, depending on which inlay or chain/cord you have chosen.

-If you would like a solid 9ct gold tube insert, please email for price.
+If you would like a solid 9ct gold tube insert, (if you are choosing a 9ct gold chain) please email for price.
 If you would like a stainless steel tube insert, please leave a note with your order.
-If you are choosing a staniless steel chain or leather cord, I will put a stainless steel tube insert in your pendant to match chain and cord clasp.

 Other shapes available